 At Kelowna Esthetics Studio, we offer both strip waxing (where a thin layer of wax is applied to the skin, and a strip of cloth is pressed onto the wax, and ripped quickly off) and hard waxing (where the wax is applied in a thicker layer, being allowed to cool and harden before being removed).
-At Kelowna Esthetics Studio, we recommend this form of waxing for people with sensitive skin over strip waxing.
+We will never wax you if: 1.
+You are currently using any of the following prescription medications.
+You must have stopped taking the medications for at least 3 months before a wax will be performed.

 Accutane (Acne medication) - You must be off this medication for at least one year prior to waxing.